 The biological differences are evident with respect to breeding or spaying or neutering your dog.
 Spaying the female dog is a more complex surgery than neutering and is, therefore, more expensive and with a longer downtime for your dog in recovery.
 It is thought that after the surgery, most dogs are calmer and less aggressive.

 In general, how the puppy is raised and how well it is socialized with strangers and other animals will be the overall determinate of its personality as an adult.

 The Rhodesian Boxer is the confident and robust offspring of the Rhodesian Ridgeback and the Boxer, both amazing breeds in their own right.
 They need lots of mental and physical stimulation but play well with children and other household pets if they are raised with them.

 Finding one of these puppies can be accomplished by talking to the breeders of Boxers and Rhodesian Ridgebacks who might be able to steer you in the right direction.
 Keep an eye on dog rescue groups or contact local and national dog clubs as well as attend dog shows.
 Social media has also proven to be a great way to get in touch with those that can help you further.

 Bringing a Rhodesian Boxer puppy into your family will be a decision not to be taken lightly but one you will not regret.
 These dogs will be an important part of your family and will bring much happiness and love into your household.

 - Rhodesian Boxer Puppies – Before You Buy…

-- Intelligence, Temperament and Personality Traits of the Rhodesian Boxer
+- Temperament & Intelligence of the Rhodesian Boxer